How To Get Employment (Job) In Saudi Arabia

 What to Expect From Your Job in Saudi Arabia?

-Weekends in Saudi Arabia fall on Friday and Saturday.
-Therefore, it is safe for you to expect working days from Sunday to Thursday.
+Weekends in Saudi Arabia are on Friday and Saturday.
+Therefore, you can expect working days from Sunday to Thursday.

-For every employee, it is illegal to work for beyond 8 hours per day.
+It is illegal for every employee to work beyond 8 hours per day.
 However, these working hours were reduced to six hours per day during Ramazan.
 Also, businesses tend to stop during prayer times.

 employment-job-saudi-arabia Saudiscoop (2)

-According to the law, employees should receive at least 21 days per year leave days.
-However, the number of leave days differs as per your employer.
-This law applies once you complete one year of your job.
+According to the law, employees should receive at least 21 days of leave per year.
+However, the number of leave days differs depending on your employer.
+This law applies once you complete one year of employment.

 Recommended: Make Your Rent Contract Easier With EJAR